unstoppabledomains/dev-docs/static/doc-templates/template-error-codes.md

 ---
-title: Error Codes | Unstoppable Domains Developer Portal
+title: [UD Product] Error Codes | Unstoppable Domains Developer Portal
 description: This page covers the error codes you might encounter when using [UD Product].
 ---